Transfer Students

 1. Students must have a GPA of at least 3.67

-3. Students must also meet course and grade criteria for Math or Statistics department as detailed in the LAS declare page.
+3. Students must also meet course and grade criteria for the Math or Statistics department as detailed in the LAS declare page.

 *Students hoping to apply to Mathematics & CS or Statistics & CS may elect to take CS 340 instead of CS 233/341 for transfer consideration.

 Credit for CS 124 (CS 125) is expected to be earned.
-CS 128 will not be considered as an additional graded course for review, in place of CS 173 or CS 225.
+CS 128 will not be considered as an additional graded course for review in place of CS 173 or CS 225.

 Submitting your portfolio: The procedures for applying to Math & CS or Stat & CS in LAS include submitting a portfolio.
 Go to Intercollegiate Transfer for more information.